 - The return rate is comparatively lower than the other kind of bonds.

 - Proper analysis and research are required before investing in this kind of bond.
-It is important to check whether the bond is tax-free and tax authorities are paying off in case of default.
+It is important to check whether the bond is tax-free and whether tax authorities are paying it off in case of default.

 - Sometimes the repayment of the bond amount is very difficult, although the payments do not depend upon the revenues from the ongoing public project.

-- In the general obligation bond, the investors have to decide whether they want risk-free investment or a good rate of return.
+- In the general obligation bond, the investors have to decide whether they want a risk-free investment or a good rate of return.

-Thus, the general obligation bond is the government-aided bond that is issued by the local or state government for the purpose of raising the funds for the completion of public welfare projects such as the construction of roads, sewer lines, public parks, and schools and etc. This bond is safe as there are negligible chances of default and the investors get their payments back even if the concerned project fails.
+Thus, the general obligation bond is the government-aided bond that is issued by the local or state government for the purpose of raising the funds for the completion of public welfare projects such as the construction of roads, sewer lines, public parks, schools and etc. This bond is safe as there are negligible chances of default and the investors get their payments back even if the concerned project fails.

 This is a guide to the General Obligation Bond.
-Here we also discuss the definition and how to buy a general obligation bond? along with advantages and disadvantages.
+Here we also discuss the definition and how to buy a general obligation bond. along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –